rnabioco/2a-peptide-search/README.md

 sequence matches to the UniProt, MGnify, and UniParc databases.
 Profile HMMs for use with [HMMER](http://hmmer.org/) are build from the seed alignments.

+Searches with the class 1 and 2 models will identify e.g. partial matches between the class 2 model and class 1 sequences and vice-versa, due to similarities between the models.

 ## Results

 We performed a systematic search for 2A peptides using the [hmmer